 This blog provides information for educational purposes only.
-Products sold are intended to be used in accordance with the proper licensing or permitting procedure of the respective jurisdiction of the user.
-Read our complete legal summary for more info.
+Read our complete summary for more info.

 This is a recipe created by Marshall Schott of the homebrew website Brulosophy.
-They guy's brewed hundreds of beers and runs a site about brewing.
+The guy's brewed hundreds of beers and runs a site about brewing.
 He even has a brewing podcast.
 We figured, if anyone's got a good homebrew recipe, it's likely to be him.
 So we reached out to Marshall and asked him for one of his favorites and this is what he gave us.
 Spoiler alert: It's delicious.